Leo3418/leo3418.github.io/collections/_posts/en/2022-03-04-gentoo-kernel-git.md

 - [*linux-next* kernel][kernel-git-next] (corresponds to
   `sys-kernel/linux-next`)

-Some kernel repositories (including the repository for stable and longterm kernels on kernel.org) have multiple branches for different kernel versions.
+Some kernel repositories have multiple branches for different kernel versions.
 For instance, the repository for the stable and longterm kernels have [branches][kernel-git-stable-refs] like `linux-5.16.y`, `linux-5.15.y`, `linux-5.10.y`, and so on.
 In this case, a specific kernel version may be